Magdalene Laundry – Father Delaney Collection

 Father Jack Delaney (1906-1980) was ordained in 1930 at the age of 24 and served as a parish priest in Dublin in the 1930s and 1940s.
-He served mainly in Seán McDermott Street (then Gloucester Street), Rutland Street and Gardiner Street.
-His images of trips with his parishoners, tenement life, school children at play, religious processions, and scenes within the Sisters of Our Lady of Charity Convent which housed a Magdalene Laundry provide us with a fascinating glimpse of life in inner city Dublin in the 1930s.
+He served mainly around Seán McDermott Street (then Gloucester Street), Rutland Street and Gardiner Street.
+His films offer a fascinating glimpse of life at the time in inner-city Dublin and include scenes of trips with parishioners, tenement life, school children at play, religious processions, and residents of the Sisters of Our Lady of Charity Convent (which housed a Magdalene Laundry).

-To see more of Jack Delaney Collection click here.
+To see more of Jack Delaney Collection, click here.

 With kind permission from Father Delaney’s niece, Irene Devitt, and facilitation by the IFI Irish Film Archive access officers, this film has been used many times by contemporary filmmakers to illustrate life within a Magdalene institution.